panva/jose/docs/README.md

 #### `JWK.importKey(jwk)` JWK-formatted key import

 Imports a JWK formatted key.
-This supports JWK formatted EC, RSA and oct keys.
+This supports JWK formatted RSA, EC, OKP and oct keys.
 Asymmetrical keys may be both private and public.

 - `jwk`: `<Object>`
   - `kty`: `<string>` Key type.
-Must be 'RSA', 'EC' or 'oct'.
+Must be 'RSA', 'EC', 'OKP' or 'oct'.
   - `alg`: `<string>` option identifies the algorithm intended for use with the key.
   - `use`: `<string>` option indicates whether the key is to be used for encrypting & decrypting data or signing & verifying data.
 Must be 'sig' or 'enc'.